Kingdom of Khaza'il: Agriculture

 The Khaza'il were the largest rice, wheat and barley suppliers in Mesopotamia, selling enormous quantities primarily to Baghdad but also to Bedouin tribes in Ha'il, modern day Saudi Arabia, through their fortress in Ruhabah.
 Heads of the Khaza'il would appoint representatives for each tribe in their Emirate to manage the rice production in their respective districts.
 One estimate from 1800 suggests that the Khaza'il rice fields began at the Euphrates and extended up to 40 miles inland.
 In terms of cultivatable land, the entire Western Euphrates from Suq-al-Shuyukh to Hit belonged to the Khaza'il.

-The remains of His Majesty Emir Sharmahi's former palace in the suburbs of Al Diwaniyah.
+The remains of Emir Sharmahi's former palace in the suburbs of Al Diwaniyah.

 In 1795, the Khaza'il bought off an Ottoman siege of their Kingdom with a ransom payment of 70,000 sheep and 700 water buffalo.
 These animals were very expensive due to their supply of milk products, wool and meat and indicate the vast number of additional animals owned by the Khaza'il in the hundreds of thousands.